 Some TV shows seem like they've been on forever.
-CSI survives by endlessly spinning off into city in the US, The Simpsons will probably still be on air long after humans have gone extinct, and Supernatural seems to be as unkillable as the Winchester brothers themselves.
+CSI survives by endlessly spinning off into city in the US, and The Simpsons will probably still be on air long after humans have gone extinct.
 But, most aren't lucky enough to survive for anywhere near that long.
 It's even worse when they're canceled shows with no resolution.
 As cruel as it is, there are so many shows canceled on major cliffhangers.

 Some TV shows canceled before their time manage to tie things up, more or less.
 There are also rare examples of shows ending deliberately on a cliffhanger, like The Sopranos.
 Rare because, you know, it kind of sucks for the fans.
 But there are far more examples of shows that ended without finishing.
 The most frustrating TV cliffhangers are agonizing for fans because, no matter how many explanatory interviews the showrunners give, they'll never really know what happens next.